hardscrabble/hardscrabble.github.io/_posts/2013-04-22-loving-websites.md

 ---
 layout: post
-title:  "loving websites"
+title:  loving websites
 date: 2013-04-22 6:30 PM
+category: the internet
+tags:
+- rss
+- twitter
-categories: rss twitter adn
+- adn
 ---

 I was sad when I read that Google Reader was ending and I want to examine that emotion.
 I love Google Reader.
 I also love Twitter and I'd be sad if Twitter stopped existing.